ciscoheat/simplest-sitegen/README.md

 # simplest-sitegen

-## Do you recognize this:

-- You are comfortable with html and want to build a relatively simple, modern static site.
-- You look at the [jamstack site generators](https://jamstack.org/generators/) but they always seem a bit too complicated.
-Too much configuration, too much scaffolding, too many themes, too much documentation.
-- You don't want to get into all that *again*, because you have tested a few of them.

-## Don't despair, the solution is in front of you!

-Introducing **simplest**.
-It's true, it really is the simplest static sitegen, while still being quite able.
+**Simplest** is the simplest static sitegen you can find, while still being quite able.
+It's perfect for smaller websites with just a little dynamic content, and when you want something up fast without diving deep into documentation.

-Only HTML needed.
+The bold claim of being simplest is made because only HTML is needed.
 No markdown, no yaml, no template languages, no huge documentation, and a one-step build process.
 Create a new project with it immediately:

 ```
 npm create simplest-sitegen
 ```

-(If you dislike scaffolding, manual installation instructions is at the end of this document.)

 ## No scaffolding except one file: `src/template.html`